Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-The program offers significant financial protection with no upfront costs for participants.
-For rooftop solar installations, homeowners only pay 50% of the value of the bill credits they receive, guaranteeing savings on their electricity bills.
-Community solar participants receive electricity credits on their bills based on their share of the solar project’s production.
-The program provides these benefits through 15-year contracts where solar developers receive payments for Renewable Energy Credits (RECs), which helps offset the cost of installations and subscriptions for customers.
+The program offers significant financial benefits with no upfront costs for participants.
+For residential installations, homeowners only pay 50% of the value of the bill credits they receive from their solar system, guaranteeing savings on their electricity bills.
+Community solar participants receive electricity credits on their bills based on their share of a solar project’s production.
+All ongoing costs and fees are capped at no more than 50% of the energy value produced by the system.

 The timing of when excess credits expire varies by utility and system installation date.
 For systems installed before 2025, unused credits typically expire in April or October each year with no compensation.
-Systems installed after January 1, 2025, will have credits that roll over indefinitely but can only be applied to specific bill components.
-This change makes proper system sizing crucial to avoid losing valuable credits and maximize your solar investment’s financial benefits.
+For newer systems (PTO after January 1, 2025), credits roll over indefinitely but can only be applied to PTC charges.
+Homeowners should carefully consider system sizing to avoid generating excess credits that may expire worthless, especially under the pre-2025 rules where oversized systems can significantly reduce savings potential.

 Ready to start saving with solar?